Symmetry-Protected Topological Phases in a Rydberg Glass

-In summary, we have predicted the existence of topological amorphous phases in an experimentally accessible Rydberg chain in both single-particle and many-particle levels.
+In summary, we have predicted the existence of topological amorphous phases in an experimentally accessible Rydberg chain in both single-particle and many-body levels.
 In the single-particle level, we also find a structural disorder induced topological phase transition.
-Since our work is based on an experimental setup, all these interesting phenomena can be experimentally observed using state-of-the-art technologies.
+Our numerical simulations of the time evolution further provide strong evidence that these interesting phenomena can be experimentally observed using state-of-the-art technologies.